panzerdp/dmitripavlutin.com/content/posts/2016-08-31-small-plain/index.md

 ---
-title: "The art of writing small and plain functions"
+title: "The Art of Writing Small and Plain Functions"
 description: "Messy code wastes your time & efforts.
 It poisons apps.
 Clean code is obligatory for a successful project: learn to write small and plain functions."
 published: "2016-08-31"
 modified: "2016-08-31"